Transparency and Business Ethics Policy (PTEE)

 For employees involved in the supplier contracting process and in the linking of direct or indirect employees, verify that the documentation provided is complete and matches the information recorded in the supplier knowledge form, ensure that consultation is carried out in binding and restrictive lists and that anti-bribery and anti-corruption clauses are incorporated in the contractual agreements.
 This is in accordance with internal procedures.

 6.1.4.
 Statutory Auditor

 With the issuance of Law 1778 of 2016, the Statutory Auditor was granted oversight powers that exceed those of representing the interests of the partners against the operations entered into or executed in the Company.
-In fact, according to the mandates of Article 32 of the aforementioned law, the Statutory Auditors acquire the obligation to report to the criminal, disciplinary and administrative authorities, possible acts of bribery and corruption that they may have detected in the performance of their duties.
+In fact, according to the mandates of Article 32 of the aforementioned law, the Statutory Auditors acquire the obligation to report before the criminal, disciplinary and administrative authorities, the possible acts of bribery and corruption that they may have detected in the exercise of their office.